shreyesss/Proximal_policy_optimization-PPO/README.md

 This is a  keras-Tensorflow bases minimilistic implementation of the RL algorithm PPO (Proximal Policy Optimization) on:

-     a.)Atari games  Breakout and Pong
+     a.)Atari games - Breakout and Pong
-     b.)Nintendo's SuperMarioBros
+     b.)Nintendo - SuperMarioBros
      c.)Classic control Environment LunarLander.

 Features: